 Performance Opportunities & Venues

-Pianists perform in a variety of ensembles including the Jazz Band, Orchestra, and small chamber ensembles.
+Pianists perform in a variety of ensembles including the Jazz Band, Orchestra, Wind Ensemble, and small chamber ensembles.
 Not only do these ensembles perform on campus but also offer opportunities to travel both nationally and abroad.

 Guest Artist and Masterclasses